platypusrex/apollo-mocked/README.md

 A mocked ApolloProvider solution that works equally well with Storybook and unit testing react components.

-**important:**
-<br/>Versions 0.4.8+ are unstable as regressions from apollo v3 are still being ironed out

-You can still use v0.4.7 with apollo v3 by passing the `Provider` to each mock provider

 ## Install

 `npm install apollo-mocked`